Normals - the arithmetic mean of a climatological element computed over three consecutive decades.

 Computational Procedures for the 1981-2010 Precipitation-related Normals (pdf)

 When comparing the 1981-2010 Normals to the 1971-2000 Normals computed using the same methodology, both maximum temperatures and minimum temperatures are about 0.5F warmer on average in the new normals.
 The averaged annual statewide changes in maximum and minimum temperatures are shown in Figures 1 and 2, respectively.

-Images courtesy NCDC - click image to see original source
+Images courtesy NCEI - click image to see original source

 < Return to Glossary page